|Date of Birth||February 21, 1888|

 |Buried At||Queen's Park Cemetery, Calgary, Alberta|

 Acting Corporal Charles Foulsham Laine was born on 21 February 1888 in Gateshead, Durham, England.
 His father, William Henry Laine, was born in Ireland and his mother, Phoebe Emily Smith, in Norwich, England.
 They were married in 1880 in Newcastle upon Tyne and they had five sons: William Foulsham (1883, died as an infant), William Henry (1885), Robert Warnet (1886), Charles Foulsham (1888) and Frederick Walter (1892).
 Charles’ father was a newspaper clerk and, by 1901, the manager of a newspaper office.
 When the 1911 census was taken Charles was living in Heworth, Durham and working as a grocer’s traveller.
 He immigrated to Canada the following year, arriving in March 1912 on the Lake Manitoba.
-His occupation was traveller and he was on his way to Balcarres, Saskatchewan.
+His occupation was traveller and he was apparently on his way to Balcarres, Saskatchewan.

 The war started in August 1914 and Charles enlisted in Winnipeg, Manitoba on 28 February 1916.
-He was living in Winnipeg by then and he was a Presbyterian theological student.
+He was living in Winnipeg by then and he was a Presbyterian theological student at Manitoba College.
 Next of kin was his father in England.
 Charles signed up with the No. 1 Field Ambulance Depot in the Canadian Army Medical Corps.
 He went overseas with the 5th reinforcing draft, arriving in England on 10 April 1916 on the Empress of Britain.
 He was posted to the Canadian Army Medical Training School.
 He served in the UK for the duration of the war due to pre-existing medical conditions.

 Shortly after arriving in England Charles became ill with tonsillitis, followed by influenza.
 He recovered at Granville Special Canadian Hospital and No. 9 Canadian General, returning to the Training School in late June 1916.
-Starting on 1 July 1917 he served at the Shorncliffe Military Hospital and from September 1917 until June 1919 he was assigned to No. 9 Canadian General Hospital.
+Starting on 1 July 1917 he served at the Shorncliffe Military Hospital and from September 1917 to June 1919 he was assigned to No. 9 Canadian General Hospital.

 Myrtle died in 1984 and Mary Leona (Mrs. Richard Roettger) in 1986.
 They are both buried in Newmarket Cemetery in Newmarket, Ontario.
 Charles’ first wife Amelia had passed away in Lincolnshire, England in 1953 and his daughter Leona May (Mrs. Percy Hesketh) died in Norfolk, England in 2011.